Skip to content

 A Ridgepoint security assessment looks at your environment from two angles — externally, the way an attacker would, and internally, the way someone with a foothold would.
 Both views are mapped against the frameworks your organization is measured by, and delivered in a report your leadership and your IT team can both act on.

-• External attack surface review — domains, subdomains, exposed services, certificates, email security posture, and OSINT exposure
+• External attack surface review — domains, subdomains, exposed services, certificates, email security posture, and public exposure

 • Internal vulnerability assessment — device inventory, configuration review, patching posture, and privilege analysis